'Some kind of terrible dream' for Ukrainian women refugees

 ZAHONY, Hungary (AP) — It's a global day to celebrate women, but many fleeing Ukraine feel only the stress of finding a new life for their children as husbands, brothers and fathers stay behind to defend their country from Russia's invasion.

-The number of refugees fleeing Ukraine reached 2 million on Tuesday, according to the United Nations, the fastest exodus Europe has seen since World War II.
+The number of refugees reached 2 million on Tuesday, according to the United Nations, the fastest exodus Europe has seen since World War II.
+One million of them are children, UNICEF spokesman James Elder tweeted, calling it “a dark historical first.”

 Polina Shulga tried to ease the journey for her 3-year-old daughter by hiding the truth.